luchkovsky/Mule-graph-2-ProjectPlan/Cypher/METHODOLOGY.md

 ---

-## 🛤️ CRITICAL PATH ANALYSIS
+##  CRITICAL PATH ANALYSIS

 ### **What is Critical Path?**

 The **Critical Path** is the sequence of dependent tasks that determines the minimum project duration.
-In our migration project, the critical path follows the **Mule 3-Layer Architecture dependencies**.
+In our project, the critical path follows the **Mule 3-Layer Architecture dependencies**.

 ### **Our Critical Path: Layer Dependencies**